 The trial judge’s decision was appealed by the trustees, but the court saw no palpable errors of fact or errors in law with the judge’s finding.
 In it’s decision, the court wrote,

 “In the case at bar, the trial judge found that the estate trustees were adversarial and unreasonable in refusing to consider offers of settlement that were less than the result obtained and that they took unreasonable positions such as the hiring of a private investigator and claiming costs double those claimed by the respondent following trial.
 Both estate trustees were responsible in carrying the litigation forward.
 There is no reason to interfere with the exercise of discretion of the trial judge.”

-Contact Lex Arbesman Legal in Toronto to obtain effective legal guidance with all of your estate planning needs, including wills and powers of attorney.
+Contact NULaw in Toronto to obtain effective legal guidance with all of your estate planning needs, including wills and powers of attorney.
 An experienced estate lawyer can help you achieve your long-term goals and objectives, and plan ahead to protect yourself and your loved ones.
 Contact us online or at 416-481-5604 to book a consultation today.